 Coverage that includes everyone is considered "universal."
 When evaluating whether a plan is universal, one needs to consider whether truly 100% of the population is covered or whether there are gaps in coverage because of job transitions, failure to purchase insurance, unaffordable co-pays, etc.

 The MHP (like other similar single plans in other states) is universal – it covers 100% of Minnesotans for all of their medical needs.
-The MHP treats health care as a right, something you don't need to qualify for.
+The MHP treats health care as a right, something for which you don't need to qualify.
 The MHP or other single plans would operate like Medicare in that a single entity collects premiums and pays for all care (though unlike Medicare, the MHP would cover all care and would not require a “supplemental” policy or co-payments.)

-Some politicians claim to support universal coverage, but don't support single payer.
+Some politicians claim to support universal coverage, without supporting the MHP.
 Look at the proposals they offer; they fail to cover everyone.

-For example, mandating that everybody buy insurance does not result in universal coverage, as President Obama has acknowledged.
+For example, mandating that everybody buy insurance does not result in universal coverage, as is clear from the Affordable Care Act.
 Under an insurance mandate, everyone is expected to buy insurance, with the state subsidizing people who they determine to be unable to afford the policies.
 However, in reality, not everyone would be covered under an insurance mandate nor would all medical needs be covered by the insurance that people buy.

 Why is the MN Health Plan better than an insurance mandate?